Giving your consent

 - a small tube (catheter) into your bladder to drain urine – this will stay in place for at least 12 hours and until you feel able to walk to the toilet.

-'Since I was chatting away to the anaesthetist and my husband, the surgery itself seemed quick, and all I felt was a bit of jostling and tugging while the surgeons worked behind the cloth.'Annie.
-Read more about her c-section experience.
+“Since I was chatting away to the anaesthetist and my husband, the surgery itself seemed quick, and all I felt was a bit of jostling and tugging while the surgeons worked behind the cloth.”

-The doctor makes a cut along the top of your bikini line and womb.
-Your baby is then lifted out.
+The doctor will make a cut just below your bikini line and into the womb.
+They will then lift your baby out.
 There will be a screen between your head and lower body so you can’t see the operation but you can ask for it to be lowered so you can see your baby being born.
 You may want to ask your birth partner or one of the theatre staff to take some photos of this moment.

 If you don’t want to have a screen up during the operation, speak to your doctor in advance to find out if this is possible.

-Unless your baby needs help to breathe, the doctor should wait a few minutes before clamping the cord, to increase the amount of blood your baby gets from the placenta.
-This is called delayed or optimal cord clamping.
-Not all hospitals do this routinely, so you may want to include this in your birth plan.
+The doctor should wait for 1-5 minutes before clamping the cord, to increase the amount of blood your baby gets from the placenta.
+This is called delayed or optimal cord clamping. you may want to include this in your birth plan.